Cristel Sandí

-Cristel Sabrina Sandí García (born 23 January 1998) is a Costa Rican footballer who plays as a defender for Dimas Escazú and the Costa Rica women's national team.
+Cristel Sabrina Sandí García (born 23 January 1998) is a Costa Rican footballer who plays as a defender for the Costa Rica women's national team.

 Club career

 Sandí has played for Dimas Escazú in Costa Rica.

 International career

 Sandí represented Costa Rica at the 2018 CONCACAF Women's U-20 Championship.
 She made her senior debut on 20 February 2021 in a 1–3 friendly away loss to Mexico.